kienleholdings/typescript/README.md

-# typescript
+# Typescript Style Guide

-A Bullshit-Free Approach to Typescript
+> A Bullshit-Free Approach to Typescript